gulzarsingh12/k8s-prep-notes/cks/minimize-microservice-vunerabilities.md

 - to test policy file `./opa test example.rego`

 ## opa gatekeeper
+`kube-mgmt` manages policies / data of Open Policy Agent instances in Kubernetes. so opa server's policies are managed by this kube-mgmt. to use it, create configmap from the policy rego file. it will automatically load into opa.

 this is new approach as compare to above and better.
 - install opa gatekeeper as container in k8s